Forest Claudette: "I Wanted It To Be Cool and Beautiful"

 Forest Claudette travelled to the recent BIGSOUND festival with three singles in the bag and a steadily blossoming online following.
 But prior to his half-dozen performances at the three-day festival, Forest had never performed live.

 Forest Claudette is the solo alias of Melbourne musician Kobe Hamilton-Reeves.
 The public didn’t catch wind of Forest Claudette until the single ‘Creaming Soda’ was released in July 2022.
-But the artist’s debut EP, The Year of February, has been many years in the making.
+But the artist’s debut EP, The Year of February, was many years in the making.

 To coincide with the release of The Year of February, which is out now via Sony Music Australia, Music Feeds talks to Forest Claudette about his journey to date and his plans for the future.